Z2gK/hhc24-writeup/Act3-santavision.md

 ### Silver A

-The HTML source for the login page has a line that suggests that the username and password are `elfanon`.
+The HTML source for the login page has a line that suggests that the username and password are both `elfanon`.

 ![elfanon credentials](files/Act3/santavision-SilverA.png)